 The course has been developed at the request of the ACM Board of Directors and grows out of a consortial effort to explore ways in which online learning might be used to enhance the educational mission of small residential liberal arts institutions.

-The first course section will be taught by Chad Topaz from Macalester College.
-The second course section will be taught by Kristina Garrett from St. Olaf College.
+The summer 2015 course will be taught by Kristina Garrett from St. Olaf College.

 The recommended academic credit is four semester hours (equivalent to a full semester course).
 Students will need to consult with their campus registrars to determine how the course will transfer back to their home institutions, and with the department chairs of any departments from which they expect to receive credit.
 For example, a student whose economics major requires a course in calculus, and who is intending to submit this course, must consult with the chair of that department.